-On this day in 2010, the last of 33 miners trapped nearly half a mile underground for more than two months at a caved-in mine in northern Chile, are rescued.
+On October 13, 2010, the last of 33 miners trapped nearly half a mile underground for more than two months at a caved-in mine in northern Chile, are rescued.
 The miners survived longer than anyone else trapped underground in recorded history.

 The miners’ ordeal began on August 5, 2010, when the San Jose gold and copper mine where they were working, some 500 miles north of the Chilean capital city of Santiago, collapsed.
 The 33 men moved to an underground emergency shelter area, where they discovered just several days’ worth of food rations.
 As their situation grew more desperate over the next 17 days, the miners, uncertain if anyone would find them, considered suicide and cannibalism.
 Then, on August 22, a drill sent by rescuers broke through to the area where the miners were located, and the men sent back up a note saying, “We are fine in the refuge, the 33.”
 Food, water, letters, medicine and other supplies were soon delivered to the miners via a narrow bore hole.
 Video cameras were also sent down, making it possible for rescuers to see the men and the hot, humid space in which they were entombed.
 As engineering and mining experts from around the world collaborated on the long, complex process of devising a way to bring the 33 men up to the surface, the miners maintained a system of jobs and routines in order to keep up morale.